lexkazakov/api-description-test/Readme.md

                 foreach (var item in jsonElementArray) {
                     // Sometimes, the requested pets may have no name or id specified.
-                    // To ensure they are specified, use the TryGetProperty method.
+                    // To ensure they are specified, use the TryGetProperty method. item.TryGetProperty("id", out JsonElement id);
-                    // The method returns false when an object does not have a specified property. item.TryGetProperty("id", out JsonElement id);
                     item.TryGetProperty("name", out JsonElement name);